Asteski/WinMac-Menu/README.md

 - Encoding: UTF-8 (no BOM) with newline per entry.
 - Legacy: `LogConfig=true` continues to map to basic.
 The former `LogFile` key is deprecated and replaced by `LogFolder` + dynamic naming (direct absolute filenames can be simulated by setting a dedicated empty folder path).
 - Dot-prefixed files (like `.gitignore`) are not extension-stripped (mirrors Explorer convention).
-- Keys now use positive logic: ShowExtensions / RecentShowExtensions (older HideExtensions / RecentHideExtensions still parsed and invert).
+- Keys now use positive logic: ShowFileExtensions / RecentShowExtensions (older HideExtensions / RecentHideExtensions still parsed and invert).
 - Precedence for recent items when `RecentLabel=name`:
   1. RecentShowExtensions=0 (or legacy RecentHideExtensions=1) → hide extension
-  2. Else ShowExtensions=0 (or legacy HideExtensions=1) → hide extension
+  2. Else ShowFileExtensions=0 (or legacy HideExtensions=1) → hide extension
   3. Else extension shown
-- Folder listings & inline expansions ignore the recent-specific key and use only ShowExtensions (or legacy HideExtensions inversion).
+- Folder listings & inline expansions ignore the recent-specific key and use only ShowFileExtensions (or legacy HideExtensions inversion).

 ### Icon Precedence
 For each menu item / popup root (theme-aware):